Baseball Reference: Statistics

 To compare ballplayers to one-another it offers "Black Ink" and "Gray Ink" tests, which tally a player's dominance and overall productivity against his peers.
 In 2012, it began to offer Jay Jaffe's Jaffe Wins Above Replacement Score (JAWS) statistic for comparing players of different eras against each other by weighing their performance in the prime as well as their entire career.

 Baseball Reference began including its version of Wins Above Replacement (WAR) in 2010.
 Its version determining a player's value differs slightly from other baseball statistics websites, including FanGraphs and Baseball Prospectus.

 Bullpen

 Baseball Reference has its own baseball encyclopedia, a wiki called "Baseball Reference Bullpen", which can be edited by anyone and is modeled after Wikipedia.
-As of May 2025, the Baseball Reference Bullpen contains more than 119,000 articles.
+As of September 2026, the Bullpen contains more than 128,000 articles.

 Easter eggs and other humor

 There are a number of what the website calls "Frivolities."
 Examples include: